KarMiles/physio-clinic/README.md

 - Font Awesome (https://fontawesome.com/) - all the icons throughout the website are derived from this service.
 - Coolors.co (https://coolors.co/) - for generating colour pallette for the website.

+Python libraries
+Third-party libraries were used for this project:
+- request
+    - request and response objects are used in Django to pass state through the system.
+    - When a page is requested, Django creates an HttpRequest object that contains metadata about the request.
+Then Django loads the appropriate view, passing the HttpRequest as the first argument to the view function.
+Each view is responsible for returning an HttpResponse object.
+- django
+    - from django.apps import AppConfig - AppConfig represents an app for a Django project, including metadata such as name, label and path.
+    - from django.contrib import admin - for managing functionality of the admin page.
+    - from django import forms - used for Django forms
+    - from django.contrib import messages - used for temporary on-screen messages.
+    - from django.contrib.auth.tokens import PasswordResetTokenGenerator - used for secure communication.
+    - from django.contrib.auth.models import User - for utilizing Django built-in User model functionality.
+    - from django.contrib.auth.mixins import LoginRequiredMixin - for limiting access to website's functionality based on login status.
+    - from django.db import models - for utilizing model structure.
+    - from django.shortcuts import render - for rendering a page as a result of running a function.
+    - from django.shortcuts import redirect - for redirecting to a page in the process of running a function.
+    - from django.shortcuts import get_object_or_404 - calls get() on a given model manager, but it raises Http404 instead of the model’s DoesNotExist exception
+    - from django.views import generic -